-Parameter Type Description toWorld transform or animation Specifies an optional sensor-to-world transformation.
-(Default: none (i.e. sensor space = world space)) position point Alternative parameter for specifying the light source position.
+Parameter Туре Description toWorld transform or animation Specifies an optional sensor-to-world transformation.
+(De- fault: none (i.e. sensor space = world space)) position point Alternative parameter for specifying the light source posi- tion.
 Note that only one of the parameters toWorld and position can be used at a time. intensity spectrum Specifies the radiant intensity in units of power per unit steradian.
 (Default: 1) samplingWeight float Specifies the relative amount of samples allocated to this emitter.
 (Default: 1)

-This sensor plugin implements a simple point light source, which uniformly radiates illumination into all directions.
+This emitter plugin implements a simple point light source, which uniformly radiates illumination into all directions.